swarm-game/swarm/DESIGN.md

 we *don't* want a linear chain of achievements, where you *must* enable language feature X in order to obtain resource Y, which you need in order to enable language feature Z, which you need in order to... and so on.
-Some of this will probably happen organically---it would probably be impossible to enforce a strictly linear chain of achievements even if we wanted to---but it's worth reflecting on explicitly.
+Some of this will probably happen organically; it would probably be impossible to enforce a strictly linear chain of achievements even if we wanted to.
+But it's worth reflecting on explicitly.

 Discoverability
 ---------------

-Ideally, everything in the game---including both entities and programming language features---should be discoverable just by playing.
+Ideally, everything in the game, including both entities and programming language features, should be discoverable just by playing.

 Balance